Gexkill/sweng2/PP/src/index.md

 |StopPositions and Client|   Low = 7       |
 |Position                |   Low = 7       |

-Since each Driver has exactly one taxi, and each stop position has exactly one client, these entities are managed and stored togethter for more simplicity.
+Since each Driver has exactly one taxi, and each stop position has exactly one client, these entities are managed and stored together for more simplicity.

 ### 2.1.2 External Interface Files